neverlios/RageQuit/README.md

 RageQuit: display binary ready.
 ```

-Spank your Mac → random image appears fullscreen on all displays → click or press any key to dismiss → repeat.
+Hit your Table/Mac → random image appears fullscreen on all displays → click or press ESC key to dismiss → repeat.

 ### Options